 The Gold Coast isn’t suffering from an identity crisis.
 It knows exactly what it is: a rich neighborhood full of expensive high rises, historic mansions, luxury boutiques, and dogs in baby carriages.
 And it gives exactly zero f*cks what you think.
-So it’s understandable if you don’t find yourself here too often.
-But there do happen to be some excellent restaurants in the area that are worth a visit.
-So forget any hangups you may have about pets with their own personal shoppers, and check these places out.
+But there happen to be some excellent restaurants in the area that are worth a visit, so forget any hangups you may have about pets with their own personal shoppers, and check these places out.

 Somerset is one of the best restaurants in the entire city, and it’s good for a special occasion, but also just a nice night out.
 The American menu is versatile enough to please everyone, with dishes ranging from an excellent smoked beet tartare to pastas that outshine those at most of Chicago’s Italian restaurants.
 The space is upscale, with non-kitschy nautical touches, and the service is great.
 If you come here and don’t like your meal, you’re probably just wrong.